isabella232/journeys.en/help/using/expression/expressionfields.md

 **Parameter values of a data source (data source dynamic values)**

 If you select a field from an external data source requiring a parameter to be called, a new tab appears on the right to let you specify this parameter.
-See [Building advanced conditions](../expression/expressionadvanced.md#concept_uyj_trt_52b).
+See [Using the advanced expression editor](../expression/expressionadvanced.md#concept_uyj_trt_52b).

 For more complex use cases, if you want to include the parameters of the data source in the main expression, you can define their values using the keyword _params_.
 A parameter can be any valid expression even from another data source that also include another parameter.